This is the multi-page printable view of this section. Click here to print.

 Protegrity RPAgent installed in /opt/protegrity/rpagent.

 Note: If the JWT token is not specified while downloading the certificates, the RPAgent automatically retrieves the token from ESA.
+Note: For manual installation, the script will install the component under the specified directory only.

 11. Navigate to the /opt/protegrity/rpagent/bin/ directory.